duronflo/durons.net/_posts/react-native/2020-12-22-react-native-start.md

 {% endhighlight %}

-## Update von NodeJs auf aktuelleste Version
+## Update von NodeJs auf aktuellste Version

 Use n module from npm in order to upgrade node